Ealenn/codespaces-typescript/README.md

 - [TheFuck](https://github.com/nvbn/thefuck#installation) The Fuck is a magnificent app, that corrects errors in previous console commands.
 - [JQ](https://github.com/stedolan/jq) jq is a lightweight and flexible command-line JSON processor.
 - [gi](https://github.com/Ealenn/gi-gitignore-generator) CLI to generate .gitignore or .gitignore_global files
+- [ZX](https://github.com/google/zx) Bash is great, but when it comes to writing scripts, people usually choose a more convenient programming language.

 ### Libs